dtjessie/HistoCancerDetection/README.md

 CSV logs and plots are saved in ./logs and ./models, respectively.

-VGG16 and NASNet are fine-tuned using files in respective folders
+VGG16 and NASNet can be fine-tuned using train_VGG.py and train_NASNet.py.

 Current best (.9673 on leaderboard) uses ensemble of VGG16 and NASNet.